|Table of Contents |

 The following comes from Lottie’s witness statement

 I understood he was still relatively new so was trying to guide and help him as much as I could.
 The service should never be rushed but you need to work at a fair pace.
 This is why when Mia arrived I asked her to help on Bart’s side.

 Here’s another screenshot from Lottie’s witness statement.
 She was an experienced crew member who had been with the company for about eight years.

-In feedback I received in the twelve months prior to being made redundant which was written anonymously, nobody mentioned me being patronising.
+In feedback I received in the twelve months prior to being made redundant which was written anonymously, nobody mentioned anything about me being patronising.

-I think maybe on this flight it came across that way because the environment was incredibly busy and very stressful.
+I think maybe on this flight it came across that way because the environment was incredibly stressful.
 With the situation the way it was I was being more assertive than I would normally be but that clearly came across as patronising.